-Topsoil will be stripped and stockpiled to be retained for future use and rehabilitation.

-Topsoil will be screened or sorted to remove stumps, roots, clay lumps or stones and stockpiled no higher than 2.5m to minimise the risk of compaction and to maintain the viability of the spoil seed bank.
-Topsoil stockpiles may be subject to application of weed-free mulch, from clearing activities on the project in the locality from which the topsoil was sourced (where possible), to manage nutrient decline.
-Topsoil stockpiles to be covered with weed-free mulch, jute mesh, geofabric or similar to assist with reducing temperature extremes and reducing weeds and helps to maintain its integrity for future use.
-Topsoil will not be compacted so as to minimise soil structural decline.
-Subsoils will also be maintained following stripping and managed as follows:
+Topsoils and subsoils will be stripped and stockpiled to be retained for future use and rehabilitation.
+Topsoil and subsoils will be screened or sorted to remove stumps, roots, clay lumps or stones and stockpiled no higher than 2.5m where possible to minimise the risk of compaction and to maintain the viability of the spoil seed bank.
+Soil stockpiles may be subject to application of weed-free mulch, from clearing activities on the project in the locality from which the topsoil was sourced (where possible), to manage nutrient decline.
+Soil stockpiles to be covered with weed-free mulch, jute mesh, geofabric or similar to assist with reducing temperature extremes and reducing weeds and helps to maintain its integrity for future use.
+Soil will not be compacted so as to minimise soil structural decline.